-This beautiful eulogy for her grandmother was written for us by Jelena.
+This beautiful eulogy for her grandmother was written for us by her granddaughter Jelena.
 It is a lovely memorial to an obviously very special person.
-We hope it will help you when you are writing a eulogy for your own granny.
+We hope it will help you as an example when you are writing a eulogy for your own granny.

 I was Granny's firstborn grandchild, so I feel it is my duty to write these few lines in her honour.
 She would have approved or even given this task to me herself if she could, just to be sure it's done properly.

 She always thought that I was talented for any kind of creative endeavour, from writing essays and poems to drawing portraits and animals.
 I was her little artist, she used to say.
 Only later we found out she kept all of my work to brag around the neighbourhood, and not just to “enjoy them every day when we're not around” as she was always telling everybody.

 Sofia was a kind, happy and cheerful person, with a great sense of humour.
 She was also very objective, reasonable and had very good judgement, even when she was stubbornly defending her own opinions.

 She was an excellent cook, a great housewife, and a devoted wife and mother, and above all, the best grandmother ever.